Finance line chart with custom time buttons

 You have been engaged by an Excel-savvy finance trading company to help them jazz up their data visualization capabilities.
 Safe to say, Excel graphics aren't cutting it for them!

-The fund is particularly interested in the electric vehicle company Tesla and how it has performed this year and wants a tool that can help them zoom to view key timeframes.
+The fund is particularly interested in a pharmaceutical company and how it has performed this year and wants a tool to help them zoom in on key timeframes.

-In this exercise, you will help the trading company by visualizing the opening stock price of Tesla over 2020 and create the following date-filter buttons:
+In this exercise, you will help the trading company by visualizing the opening stock price of the company over 2020 and creating the following date-filter buttons:

 - 1WTD = The previous week (7 days to date)